Zion Christian Church: Characteristics

 The church fuses African traditions and values with Protestant Christian faith.
 As opposed to the mainstream European churches, the church has sought independence and autonomy in terms of theological and dogmatic approach.
 According to the ZCC, scholars such as EK Lukhaimane, Hanekom, Kruger, Sundkler and Daneel did not understand the ZCC's approach to Christianity.
 Due to the apartheid education system in which Africans and their beliefs were rejected and mocked, they saw ZCC as a sect.
 This situation was exacerbated by the church's policy on secrecy, which limited its ability to publicise its activities.
 As a result, the ZCC maintains that much writing about it is inaccurate.

 The church still believes in prophecy, the power of healing and spiritual counselling, which did not resonate with the scientific perspectives of these academics.
-The use of different mechanisms for faith-healing includes the laying-on of hands, the use of holy water, drinking of blessed tea and coffee to the point of vomiting in the belief that it cleanses the drinkers from the bad spirits that reside in their stomachs and the wearing of blessed cords or cloth.
+The use of different mechanisms for faith-healing includes the laying-on of hands, the use of holy water, purging with blessed tea and coffee by drinking it to the point of vomiting in the belief that it cleanses the drinkers from the bad spirits that can be accessed and cleansed through their stomachs, and the wearing of blessed cords or cloth.